Kevin-Bridonneau/landing_page-php-js-/Landing Page V2/Readme.md

-# LANDING PAGE V1 : REST API IN PHP FROM SCRATCH AND VANILLA JS ON FRONT
+# LANDING PAGE V2 :

 ## Mysql Database :
 You can change the database config in /backend/config.php